 Examples: Benefit determinations, medical necessity issues, and coverage issues related to national and/or local coverage determination policies (NCDs/LCDs).

-For an appeal the non-contracted provider MUST sign and submit a Waiver of Liability (WOL) Statement before Brand New Day can begin processing the appeal.
-If a WOL is not received, the appeal will be forwarded to MAXIMUS Federal Services, Inc. to request a dismissal.
-A signed WOL is not needed for disputes.
+For an appeal, the non-contracted provider MUST sign and submit a Waiver of Liability (WOL) Statement before Brand New Day can begin processing the appeal.
+A signed WOL is required for disputes.